bleaktwig/yuadrem-wiki/docs/religions/tanethism.md

     * ***Pheter*** is the giver of thinking -- every conscious thought in the mind of a creature comes from her will.
     She is commonly drawn as a 5-colored heron whose path is painted by northern lights.
     * ***Nix*** is the taker of thinking.
-    He is the author of [The Penance](TODO), and his aim is to return the world to animals.
+    He is the author of The Penance<!-- [The Penance](TODO) -->, and his aim is to return the world to animals.
     He is commonly drawn as a dark red raven surrounded by never dispersing mists.
 * **Mevic Gods** or *bone gods* are the sons and daughters of Pheter, and each represent a different facet of her.
     * ***Febrid*** is the god of intellect, and her manifestation on Yuadrem is wood.